Kubernetes Course Labs

 kubectl get po -o wide

-What extra information do you see in the second output, and how would you print all the Pod information in a readble format?
+What extra information do you see in the wide output, and how would you print all the Pod information in a readable format?

 📋 Print the Pod details.